VariantEffect/MaveDB/DEPLOYMENT.md

 ```

 ### Nginx
-If you have SSL certificates available for MaveDB, name them `mavedb.crt` and `mavedb.key`.
-Place these in a safe
+If you have SSL certificates available for MaveDB, name them `mavedb.cert` and `mavedb.key`.
+Place these in any directory
-directory and set the environment variable `MAVEDB_SSL_CERTS_DIR` in your `.envrc`.
-A template conf file has been placed
+(default is `docker/nginx/ssl`) and set the environment variable `MAVEDB_SSL_CERTS_DIR` in your `.envrc`.
+A template
-under `docker/nginx/nginx.conf`.
-Copy this file into the root directory and customise as needed, such as specifying
+conf file has been placed under `docker/nginx/nginx.conf`.
+Copy this file into the root directory and customise as
-additional SSL options.
-It has been pre-configured to proxy pass incoming requests to the nginx container to the Django
+needed, such as specifying additional SSL options.
+It has been pre-configured to proxy pass incoming requests to the
-application running via the `app` container.
-This file will be mounted into the nginx container upon starting up.
+nginx container to the Django application running via the `app` container.
+This file will be mounted into the nginx
+container upon starting up.

 ### Postgres
 You can restore a previous database dump file when creating the Postgres container for the first time (or the first time